Healthcare consumers expect retail-like experiences, yet most healthcare payers are failing to meet these expectations.

 Disconnected data is creating poor experiences

-Patients are having to triage their own healthcare experience and connect the dots across touchpoints because their health insurer manages enrollment, clinical programs, and bill payment in disconnected teams and systems.
-Clunky and dissatisfying experience ultimately leads to declining loyalty and trust, which may compel members to find another plan.
+Patients have to triage their own healthcare experience and connect the dots across touchpoints because their health insurer manages enrollment, clinical programs, and bill payment in disconnected teams and systems.
+Clunky and dissatisfying experiences ultimately leads to declining loyalty and trust, which may compel members to find another plan.

 Payers have a central role in fixing healthcare

-However, there’s definitely a path forward.
-Having worked at Blue Shield of California for eight years, I’ve seen firsthand the tumultuous changes the industry has faced as a result of the Affordable Care Act (ACA), recent mergers and acquisitions, as well as the emergence of consumerism in healthcare.
+Having worked at Blue Shield of California for eight years, I’ve seen firsthand the tumultuous changes the industry has faced as a result of the Affordable Care Act (ACA), mergers and acquisitions, and the emergence of consumerism in healthcare.
 The good news is that these changes have inspired health insurers to move beyond managing risk to helping members manage their health.

 Personalized member experience

-Payers are looking for solutions that fulfill their members’ demand for seamless experiences.
-This requires addressing the disconnect between multiple legacy systems and point solutions so that call center agents, providers, and care teams can collaborate and share appropriate information about members and effectively engage members at every touchpoint in real time.
+Healthcare payers are looking for solutions that fulfill their members’ demand for seamless experiences.
+This requires addressing the disconnect between multiple legacy systems and point solutions so that call center agents, providers, and care teams can collaborate and share appropriate information about members, and effectively engage members at every touchpoint in real time.

 For example, take a look at UnitedHealthcare.
-They implemented Salesforce to connect their legacy systems in real time — across the enterprise — which helps render a complete view of each member’s data, supporting more efficient care, management, and collaboration.
+They implemented Salesforce to connect their legacy systems in real time across the enterprise, which helps render a complete view of each member’s data, supporting more efficient care, management, and collaboration.
 Now, UnitedHealthcare customer care representatives can automatically track engagement histories when members call with routine claims-related questions.
-The representatives can easily address billing issues or recommend in-network providers and services as well as the highest-quality, most affordable care option.
+Representatives can easily address billing issues or recommend in-network providers and services as well as the highest-quality, most affordable care option.